jakpren/jakpren-reactflow-view/README.md

 ## Available Scripts

-In the project directory, you can install all the neccessary modules:
+Install all the neccessary modules:

 ### `npm install` or `npm install -f`